Refining Fast Calorimeter Simulations with a Schr\"{o}dinger Bridge: Results

 \subsection{Computational Timings}

-The fundamental goal of SQuIRRELS is to provide a faster simulation setup than what can be achieved using classical simulation.
-We, therefore, quantify the speedup gained by using \gf and SQuIRRELS compared to running \geant on both CPU and GPU setups.
+The fundamental goal of SQuIRELS is to provide a faster simulation setup than what can be achieved using classical simulation.
+We, therefore, quantify the speedup gained by using \gf and SQuIRELS compared to running \geant on both CPU and GPU setups.
 The results of these measurements are shown in table~\ref{tab:timing}.

 For the CPU timing, 10 separate simulations of 100 events were run on an AMD EPYC 7713 64-Core Processor.
 All processes were constrained to a single core to ensure comparability.
 The GPU times were obtained by running 10 separate refinements of 100,000 events on a single Nvidia A100-SXM 40~GB GPU with a batch size of 10,000.
 The quoted numbers represent the average over the 10 runs, while the uncertainty is obtained from the standard deviation of the same runs.